top of page

 • As you reflect on your year, what Parts of you - or your story - do you need to be gentle with yourself on?

 • If you’ve ever done “Rose, Bud, thorn” this is a similar concept.
 Good to do alone.
-Great to do with others - partner, family & Friends.
-(Thanks to Women who win at Life)
+Great to do with others - partner, family & friends.
+(Thanks to Women Who Win at Life)

 • The Flowers - What Brought you Happiness?